bmezaris/ViGAT/README.md

 ## Provided materials
 In this repository, we provide the following models presented in our paper:
-* _model-fcvid-resnet-090.pt_ : FCVID model using Resnet FE trained for 90 epochs with initial lr 1e-4 and scheduling at 30 and 60 epochs.
+* _model-fcvid-resnet-090.pt_ : FCVID model using ResNet-152 FE trained for 90 epochs with initial lr 1e-4 and scheduling at 30 and 60 epochs.
 * _model-fcvid-vit-200.pt_ : FCVID model using ViT FE trained for 200 epochs with initial lr 1e-4 and scheduling at 50 and 90 epochs.
-* _model-actnet-resnet-090.pt_ : ActivityNet model using Resnet FE trained for 90 epochs with initial lr 1e-4 and scheduling at 30 and 60 epochs.
+* _model-actnet-resnet-090.pt_ : ActivityNet model using ResNet-152 FE trained for 90 epochs with initial lr 1e-4 and scheduling at 30 and 60 epochs.
 * _model-actnet-vit-200.pt_ : ActivityNet model using ViT FE trained for 200 epochs with initial lr 1e-4 and scheduling at 110 and 160 epochs.
-* _model-ylimed-resnet-090.pt_ : YLI-MED model using Resnet FE trained for 90 epochs with initial lr 1e-4 and scheduling at 30 and 60 epochs.
+* _model-ylimed-resnet-090.pt_ : YLI-MED model using ResNet-152 FE trained for 90 epochs with initial lr 1e-4 and scheduling at 30 and 60 epochs.
 * _model-ylimed-vit-200.pt_ : YLI-MED model using ViT FE trained for 200 epochs with initial lr 1e-3 and scheduling at 110 and 160 epochs.

 Features, bounding boxes and other useful materials extracted during our experiments are provided in the following ftp server: